Georgian wine PDO

 Overview

-Kvareli is one of Georgia's most esteemed PDOs (Protected Designations of Origin), producing full-bodied dry red wines exclusively from Saperavi (საფერავი) grapes grown in the easternmost stretch of the Alazani Valley.
-The appellation lies within the Kvareli municipality of Kakheti - an area celebrated for its combination of power, concentration, and elegance in red wine.
+Kvareli is among Georgia's most respected Protected Designations of Origin, producing dry red wines exclusively from Saperavi (საფერავი) grown in the easternmost reaches of the Alazani Valley.
+Located within the Kvareli municipality of Kakheti, this appellation is celebrated for wines that combine power, concentration, and precision.

 Geography & climate

-The Kvareli PDO covers the right bank of the Alazani River, bordered by the Duruji River and the foothills of the Greater Caucasus.
-Vineyards are planted at 250-600 meters above sea level, where gravelly alluvial soils alternate with clay and limestone sublayers.
+The Kvareli PDO stretches along the right bank of the Alazani River, framed by the Duruji River and the lower slopes of the Greater Caucasus.
+Vineyards lie between 250 and 600 meters above sea level, where gravel-rich alluvial soils alternate with clay and limestone layers.

 Authorized grape varieties